People

 Publications

-As of August 2024, my work has been published among others in Global Constitutionalism, Constitutional Studies, Vienna Journal of International Constitutional Law, The Journal of Federalism, Indian Law Review, Journal of Party Studies, Common Law World Review, American Journal of Comparative Law, Modern Law Review, Asia Pacific Law Review, International Review of Constitutional Reform, Keele Law Review, Global Review of Constitutional Law, National Law School of India Review, The University of Pennsylvania Journal of International Law, The University of Missouri Kansas City Law Review, Nuovi Autoritarismi e Democrazie, Routledge Handbook on the Law of Greater China, etc.
+My work has been published or is forthcoming among others in the American Journal of Comparative Law, European Constitutional Law Review, Global Constitutionalism, Modern Law Review, Constitutional Studies, Vienna Journal of International Constitutional Law, The Journal of Federalism, Indian Law Review, Journal of Party Studies, Common Law World Review, Asia Pacific Law Review, International Review of Constitutional Reform, Keele Law Review, Global Review of Constitutional Law, National Law School of India Review, The University of Pennsylvania Journal of International Law, The University of Missouri Kansas City Law Review, Nuovi Autoritarismi e Democrazie, Cambridge Handbook of The Limits of the Constituent Power, Routledge Handbook on European Exceptionalism, Research Handbook on Comparative Federalism, Routledge Handbook on the Law of Greater China, Edward Elgar Encyclopedia of Political Representation, etc.

-For a longer and/or more up-to-date list of my publications, including open-access versions and/or preprints, see my ORCID and SSRN pages.
+For a full and up-to-date list of my publications, including open-access versions and preprints, see my ORCID and SSRN pages.

 Supervision